bertofurth/Seagate-Central-Debian/README.md

 **This project is not endorsed or supported by the original vendors or manufacturers of the Seagate Central NAS.**

+Note that our tests have shown that the "Bullseye" (Version 11) of Debian works fine on the Seagate Central, but we've seen significant instability with "Bookworm" (Version 12).
+It may be that this later version of Debian is too resource intensive for the Seagate Central hardware to cope with.

 ## TLDNR
 * Obtain a Debian for Seagate Central upgrade image (see Releases)